 Tickets for Angkor can be bought for 1, 3, or 7 days, so you should consider what you intend to see before buying your ticket.

-3 days: $62.
-Tickets are valid for 10 days after the date of purchase, and you can use the ticket to visit any of Angkor Archaeological Park for 3 days within 10 days.
+- Three days: $62.
+Tickets are valid for ten days after the date of purchase, and you can use the ticket to visit any of Angkor Archaeological Park for 3 days within 10 days.

-7 days: $72.
-Tickets are valid for 1 month after the date of purchase, allowing you to visit any of the Angkor complexes for 7 days within 1 month.
+- Seven days: $72.
+Tickets are valid for one month after the date of purchase, allowing you to visit any of the Angkor complexes for seven days within one month.

 If you don’t have much time, a 1-day ticket is enough.
 If you love exploring and have more time, buy a 3-day ticket.